aanderse/LdapRecord.com/source/docs/models.md

         ->get();
 ```

-> {note} Since models are query builders, it's a good idea to review the
+> Since models are query builders, it's a good idea to review the
 > [query builder](/docs/{{version}}/searching) methods so you can utilize
 > them to their full potential.